ShrekBytes/useragents-data/README.md

 ## 🤖 Automation

-This repository uses GitHub Actions to automatically update the user agent data:

-- **Schedule**: Runs daily at 12:00 UTC
+This repository uses GitHub Actions to automatically update the user agent data daily at 12:00 UTC.
-- **Manual Trigger**: Can be triggered manually via GitHub Actions
-- **Push Trigger**: Runs when `scraper.py` or workflow files are updated

-The automation:

-1. Scrapes the latest user agents from useragents.me
-2. Updates all JSON files with fresh data
-3. Commits and pushes changes if new data is available
-4. Creates a summary of the update process

 ## 📈 Data Categories